Jason2Brownlee/blog/content/posts/ergodicity-path-dependence-machine-learning.md

 As long as the validation set is fantastic (robustly representative of the domain).

-I checked in with gpt4o and it agreeded, but it also suggested to perhaps try [random seed hacking](https://github.com/Jason2Brownlee/MachineLearningMischief/blob/main/examples/seed_hacking.md) (!) when training final models.
+I checked in with gpt4o and it agreed, but it also suggested to perhaps try [random seed hacking](https://github.com/Jason2Brownlee/MachineLearningMischief/blob/main/examples/seed_hacking.md) (!) when training final models.

 > If computational resources permit, train multiple models with different random seeds and evaluate each on the validation set:
 > * Rank models based on their validation performance.